ICCA Pre-Conference Workshop

 The second session will feature a dynamic and interactive panel of four leaders who have been active in both responding to and shaping the trajectory of the field of community corrections and reentry services over the past three decades or more.
 The session will spotlight each leader’s career accomplishments, developmental experiences, mistakes and regrets, and thoughts on the current and future state of the field.
 Specifically, this facilitated session will feature three mini-sessions.
 The first will highlight each leader individually.
 The second will feature the leaders in dialogue and discussion with one another while the third will engage participants in a larger conversation with workshop attendees to include a revisiting and application of the leadership frameworks introduce in Session I.

-Cleveland Bell is the President and CEO of Riverside House.
-For the last 42 years, Cleveland has led Riverside House from a small residential program into a large regional reentry faith-based service provider.
+Cleveland is the President and CEO of Riverside House.
+For the last 42 years, he has led Riverside House from a small residential program into a large regional reentry faith-based service provider.
 Incarcerated as a young man, Cleveland has since emerged not only as an influential and credible voice advocating for formerly incarcerated individuals, but also a prominent leader in the field of residential reentry programs.
 Cleveland is a founding member of the Miami-Dade Homeless Trust and Kairos Prison Ministry International, he has long been active in ICCA activities including influencing the final report of the Chuck Colson Task Force on Federal Corrections.

 Now in his 34th year as Chief Executive Officer of Community Resources for Justice (CRJ), one of the nation’s oldest community service and advocacy organizations, John has a long and influential record of working with local, state and federal government agencies to advance meaningful criminal justice reform and effective community-based programming.
 In addition to his role as CEO, John is a founding member and past president of Citizens for Juvenile Justice, past president of ICCA (1995-1997) and a winner of the ICCA Margaret Mead Award.